Active entities

 Refers to a network or protocol that is built on top of an underlying blockchain, such as bitcoin or Ethereum to improve its scalability and efficiency.

-is a quantitative measure that gives insight into the behaviour of investors.
+A quantitative measure that gives insight into the behaviour of investors.
 It is calculated as the ratio of Coin Days Destroyed (the sum of coins spent that day multiplied by the number of days since each coin was last spent) and the sum of all coin days ever created.
 Liveliness increases as long term holders liquidate positions and decreases while they accumulate.
 A reading between 0 and 1 is used as a measure of Liveliness.

 Crypto market capitalisation is the total value of a cryptocurrency.
 Where stock market capitalisation is calculated by multiplying share price times shares outstanding, crypto market capitalization is calculated by multiplying the price of the cryptocurrency with the number of coins in circulation.

-shows the average estimated number of hashes per second produced by the miners in the network.
+Shows the average estimated number of hashes per second produced by the miners in the network.

 Is a cryptocurrency that is based on a meme or that was created as a joke in much the same way as a meme.